|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Table of Contents

-Vic Fangio started his coaching career at Dunmore High School in Pennsylvania, a school near his alma mater of East Stroudsburg University.
+Vic Fangio started his coaching career at Dunmore High School in Dunmore, Pennsylvania, a school near his alma mater of East Stroudsburg University.
 He was linebackers coach for one season before being promoted to defensive coordinator in 1980.
-After two seasons as defensive coordinator, he moved to Milford Academy to serve as their defensive coordinator.
-Fangio coached at Milford for one season before making the jump to the collegiate level.
+After two seasons as defensive coordinator, he moved to Milford Academy New Berlin, New York to serve as their defensive coordinator.
+Fangio coached at Milford for one season before making the jump to collegiate football.

 Fangio took his first college position at the University of North Carolina at Chapel Hill.
-During his one season there, he was a graduate assistant for the Tar Heels.
-The following season, Fangio moved to professional football, serving as the defensive assistant coach for the Philadelphia Stars of the USFL.
-During his second season with the Stars, the team moved from Philadelphia to Baltimore and became the Baltimore Stars.
+During his only season there, he was a graduate assistant for the Tar Heels.
+The following season, Fangio moved to professional football, serving as the defensive assistant coach for the Philadelphia Stars of the United States Football League (USFL).
+During his second season with the Stars, the team moved from Philadelphia to Baltimore, becoming the Baltimore Stars.
 Though the Stars won the USFL championship, the league folded after the 1985 season, and Fangio was on the move again.
 He took his first NFL position as a linebackers coach for the New Orleans Saints in 1986.